-While assistance dogs will always be a huge part of my life, the truth is I’m worn out on the whole subject, and I think it’s time to move on to something else.
-There’s a lot of confusion in the service dog world these days (just like pretty much everywhere else), and it’s evolving in ways I’m not wild about, most notably in moving away from serving its traditional constituencies.
+While assistance dogs will always be a huge part of my life, honestly, I’ve just lost interest and am worn out on the whole subject, and I think it’s time to move on to something else.
+There’s a lot of confusion in the service dog world these days, just like pretty much everywhere else, and it’s evolving in ways I’m not wild about and am disillusioned by, most notably in moving away from serving its traditional constituencies.

 Organizations have to decide who they want to be – you can’t be all things to all people – and they need to serve their highest need.
-Just placing more dogs is not enough all by itself – there’s got to be a better match between available resources that are finite and the need that we’re serving.
-If I’m an adult with serious physical issues, how many service dog places are there that can really serve that need?
-Not that many, and we have a responsibility to serve the constituencies out there not just effectively, but efficiently.
+Just placing more dogs, and in some cases raising and spending millions more dollars to do it, is not enough by itself – there’s got to be a much better match between available resources that are finite and the need that we’re serving.

-For me to remain as involved as I’ve been, I’d have to be able to influence the service dog community’s overall direction in that area as well as standards and education, critical needs which remain unmet.
+For me to remain as involved as I’ve been, I’d have to be able to influence the service dog community’s overall direction as well as standards and education, critical needs which remain unmet.
 And that’s something I simply haven’t been able to do.
-With that and moving forward in mind, I recently archived all of the blog and podcast content here.
+With that and moving forward in mind, I’ve archived all of the blog and podcast content here.